-Researchers have examined the applicability of the prevention paradox in alcohol-related problems: One year after Rose’s paper, in 1986, Norman Kreitman did jus that.
+In 1986, a year after the Rose’s paper, Norman Kreitman found an answer affirmatively to the above question.
 He published his findings in the British Journal of Addiction.

-As Rose did, Kreitman also used others’ data in his endeavor.
+As Rose did, Kreitman also used others’ data in his exploration.

-I chose two studies from his paper and created graphs for each to highlight the critical points.
+I chose two sets of data from his paper and created graphs for each to highlight the critical points.

-Kreitman discussed a British study conducted by Wilson involving 2000 adults.
+This study has conducted by Wilson with 2000 adult participants.
 The following graph summarises their key findings.

 Three Areas study

-Kreitman uses data from another study to highlight the prevention paradox.
-In this study, the researchers used three consumption levels – a more detailed assessment than the previous one.
+Kreitman used data from another study to support his argument.
+In this study, the researchers used three drinking levels with increasing severity – a more detailed assessment than the previous one.

-The previous studies I mentioned suffered quite a formidable limitation; all were based on self-reports.
-Kari Poikilonein addressed this limitation to a certain extent by looking at alcohol-related hospital admissions.
-Based on their data available in their published paper, I created the following graph which resembled the alcohol-related hospital admissions.
+The previous studies that I discussed suffer quite a formidable limitation; all were based on self-reports.
+In 2007, Kari Poikilonein addressed this limitation to a certain extent by looking at alcohol-related hospital admissions.
+Based on the data available in their published paper, I created the following graph which resembled the alcohol-related hospital admissions.

-They further looked at alcohol-related deaths and found out a similar pattern; the majority who died reported to have light drinking habits earlier – the researchers linked previous survey data to hospital records.
+They further looked at alcohol-related deaths and found out a similar pattern; the majority who died reported having light drinking habits earlier – the researchers’ linked previous survey data to hospital records.